b1naryth1ef/MD5/README.md

 # MD5

 This is a library for loading (and possibly eventually rendering/etc) MD5 animations (.md5mesh .md5anim).
 It currently only supports loading (not saving) of MD5 files.
+It was built to match the MD5Mesh/Anim specifications (you can view those over at http://tfc.duke.free.fr/coding/md5-specs-en.html).
+The library exposes too main functions, `LoadAnimation(s string)` and `LoadMesh(s string)` which both take a file name/path and return an MD5Animation or MD5Mesh accordingly.

 ```go
 package main